steakscience/steakscience/_posts/2015-04-18-the-future-is-in-redmond.md

 ---

 In the past, Microsoft tried to fix the bloatware problem by introducing *Signature*, a line of computers with the bloatware removed.
-However, this fixed only half of the problem — no software can make up for ugly displays and wobbly plastic.
+However, this fixed only half of the problem—no software can make up for ugly displays and wobbly plastic.

 To many, the solution was obvious: Microsoft should just make hardware!
 But the reason they couldn’t was also obvious: Microsoft was a software vendor and had to ensure a level playing field for manufacturers and making their own computer would disrupt that balance.
 However, everything changed with Windows 8.